bwinnacott/SNP-Pipeline/README.md

 | Sample1 | sample1_R1.fq | sample1_R2.fq |
 | Sample2 | sample2_R1.fq | sample2_R2.fq |

-...and the workflow is properly configured for the current run, one can submit a pipeline instance to Canopus (slurm) with the following commands:
+...and the general workflow settings are properly configured for the current run, one can submit a pipeline instance to Canopus
+(slurm) with the following commands:

 ```
 # move to directory where Snakefile is present